National transport policy and cycling

-- National policy should recognise that more and safer cycling should and can go hand-in-hand, and that action should be taken to tackle the actual and perceived fears that deter people from cycling, e.g.: high motor traffic volume/speeds, lorries and irresponsible drivers, unfriendly road design, while proper enforcement of road traffic law must have a higher priority.
+- National policy should recognise that more and safer cycling should and can go hand in hand, and that action should be taken to tackle the actual and perceived fears that deter people from cycling, for example high motor traffic volume/speeds, lorries and irresponsible drivers, unfriendly road design, while proper enforcement of road traffic law must have a higher priority.

-- National and local road safety targets for cycling should be rate-based: e.g. the risk of a cycle casualty per mile or per trip.
-Perception-based targets should also be set for cycling: e.g. the proportion of the public who regard cycling as safe in their area.
+- National and local road safety targets for cycling should be rate based, for example the risk of a cycle casualty per mile or per trip.
+Perception-based targets should also be set for cycling, such as the proportion of the public who regard cycling as safe in their area.